 S. No. Material Issue Identified Indicate whether Risk or Opportunity (R/O) Rationale for Identifying the Risk/ Opportunity In Case of Risk, Approach to Adapt or Mitigate Financial Implications of the Risk or Opportunity (Indicate Positive or Negative Implications) 5 Water Management R The increasing scarcity of freshwater sources can disrupt the Company's operations, supply chain, and reputation, leading to potential economic losses.
 Additionally, companies that rely heavily on water for their operations, such as chemical manufacturing, are particularly vulnerable to water-related risks.
-The Company has developed in- house expertise and solutions for optimising water usage in industrial plants.
+The Company has developed inhouse expertise and solutions for optimising water usage in industrial plants.
 Negative 0 The Company's effective water management practices are helping to mitigate risks associated with water scarcity, such as disruptions to its operations, supply chain, and reputation.
 Furthermore, the Company considers water management as an opportunity to reduce customer's water consumption, save costs, and increase efficiency.
 Adopting sustainable water practices can mitigate risks associated with water scarcity, preserve vital ecosystems, and ensure access to safe and clean drinking water for communities.
 Positive 6 Emission Management 0 The Company's utmost priority is emission management through various activities that contribute to mitigating climate change while also reaping the benefits of a more sustainable and profitable business model.
 Positive 7 Local Employment R Lack of employment opportunities in the local area can impede economic development in the community, resulting in insufficient support from local stakeholders.
-Furthermore, businesses that fail to prioritise local employment may encounter challenges in accessing the skills and expertise of the local workforce, resulting in escalated costs and decreased efficiency. • Negative 8 Occupational Health & Safety R Workplace accidents and illnesses can impact productivity and increase costs.
+Furthermore, businesses that fail to prioritise local employment may encounter challenges in accessing the skills and expertise of the local workforce, resulting in escalated costs and decreased efficiency.
+The Company's emphasis on local hiring minimises the risks and establishes favourable relationships with the local community as a responsible corporate.
+Negative 8 Occupational Health & Safety R Workplace accidents and illnesses can impact productivity and increase costs.
 It may damage the reputation of the Company and may adversely impact the morale of employees and its culture.
 The Company has implemented the OHSE policy and enforces strict adherence to it.
 Several initiatives and programmes have also been initiated to manage health and safety, which are continually monitored for improvement.
 One of the initiatives is the behaviour based safety (BBS) programme, which aims to bring about a cultural shift towards safety improvement.
 Furthermore, the Company has put in place several insurances and medical policies to safeguard its employees.
 Negative